Sebane1/RoleplayingVoiceDalamud/README.md

-Artemis Roleplaying Kit aims to be the go to plugin for most things related to sound, and roleplaying quality of life!
+Artemis Roleplaying Kit can voice every NPC Dialogue and Player Dialogue, and change any character combat sound.
+Among many other Roleplaying Quality of life features!

 Want a full overview?
 Check out the the plugin website! https://artemisroleplayingkit.carrd.co/